 - Intermediate Financial Accounting I and II

-- Accounting Information Systems (or a suitable C.I.S./M.I.S. course)
+- Accounting Information Systems (or, for the online program, a suitable C.I.S./M.I.S. course)